10 Ways To Help An Angry Teenager

 Be a positive example

 It's important to stay calm and model healthy ways of handling emotions for your teen.
 If you struggle with anger and irritability, your teen may also have a hard time with emotional control.
 Research suggests that children learn by observing their parents, and these lessons can stick with them into their teenage years.
-By working on changing your own behavior, you can set an example for your teen and help them develop better impulse control and emotional regulation skills.
+By working on changing your own behavior, you can set an example for your teen and help them develop better impulse control and emotional control skills.

 If you struggle with anger management, you might be a positive example by seeking professional help or communicating with your child when you want to do better.
 For example, you could say, "I'm feeling angry right now, and I'm going to spend some time alone before we talk."